Columba Domínguez: Personal life

-In 1945, Domínguez was discovered by the famous Mexican film director Emilio Fernandez, who launched her career in film.
-She and Fernandez began a friendly relationship, which soon led to romance, and Columba later claimed that this resulted in their secret marriage.
+In 1945, Domínguez was discovered by Emilio Fernandez, who launched her career in film.
+She and Fernandez began a friendly relationship, which soon led to romance, and Domínguez later claimed that this resulted in their secret marriage.
 The couple had a daughter, Jacaranda, born in 1952.
 Personal differences, and infidelities by Fernández, prompted Domínguez to leave him in 1952, taking their daughter with her.

-A tragic event marred Domínguez' life when, in 1978, her daughter Jacaranda died after falling from the fourth floor of a building, in circumstances that were never clarified.
+In 1978, Domínguez' daughter Jacaranda died after falling from the fourth floor of a building, in circumstances that were never clarified.

 Domínguez and Fernández resumed their relationship several times.
 She was with him in his last days, despite their having been apart many years, and she did not leave the hospital room until his body was removed.
 In March 1987 she wrote a book titled Emilio, the Indian that I love which was dedicated to her great love.